commerce-codeitforward/Components-For-Salesforce-Commerce-Cloud/cart/cartItems/README.md

 - [Considerations](#considerations)

 ## Overview
-These Lightning Web Components represent a light starter pack for displaying cart items, these components support:
+These Lightning Web Components serve as a lightweight starter pack for displaying cart items; these components support:
 - Preview data for Experience Builder
 - UI similar to OOTB components
 - Relying on --dxp styling hooks for most of the color attributes
+- Relying on [Cart Data Expressions](https://help.salesforce.com/s/articleView?id=sf.comm_components_expressions_cart.htm&type=5) for retrieving data from the Cart page
 - Declarative approach to configuration via properties panel
 - Dynamic page size property (check more details [here](#dynamic-page-size))
 - Aware of Sorting options set by the OOTB component.